 The deadline for submission of the Bachelor's project at reexamination is 1 September or 1 December.
 If the submission date is a Saturday, Sunday or a holiday, the deadline is the first working day after the deadline.

-You register for the reexamination of the Bachelor's project by filling out the web form before 1 July (the web form is closed).
+You register for the reexamination of the Bachelor's project by filling out the web form before 15 June.

 It is possible to attend the reexamination only if you have been registered for and thereby used an attempt at the ordinary exam.